-- Please do not exit your vehicle. - We will ask to see your ID and then collect the waiver and release. - You will pass the paperwork to the tester. - The test will be administered with a nasal swab and then collected.
+- Please do not exit your vehicle. - We will ask to see your ID and then collect the waiver and release (attached to this letter; we will have copies on site in case you are unable to bring signed forms). - The test will be administered with a nasal swab and then collected.